Hire an Expert to Sell your Business in California

 Making sure his client’s needs are met and even putting those needs ahead of his own interests is one of the core reasons Andrew Rogerson, a Lifetime Certified Business Broker (LCBB) based in Sacramento, California, offers to consult and work with you.

-Andrew Rogerson at Rogerson Business Services is a certified business broker and expert in business acquisitions and sales of 26+ years, a 5-time successful business owner, Certified Mergers & Acquisition Professional, Mergers & Acquisition Master Intermediary, Certified Business Broker, author of 4 books, and presenter on request.
+Andrew Rogerson at Rogerson Business Services is a Lifetime Certified Business Intermediary and expert in business acquisitions and sales of 26+ years, a 5-time successful business owner, Certified Mergers & Acquisition Professional, Mergers & Acquisition Master Intermediary, Lifetime Certified Business Broker.
+Andrew is also the author of 4 books, including selling, buying and starting a business.

-Published author of four books on business ownership.
-These books allow you to understand how to become a new business owner or alternatively, if its time for you to do something else in life and sell your business.
+These books help you understand how to become a new business owner or if it’s time for you to do something else in life and sell your business.

-Andrew Rogerson helps business owners plan and execute buying or selling a business in California and consults with business owners on how to make their ventures stronger so they increase in value.
-Andrew with a deal team at Rogerson Business Services offers business brokerage services delivering great value to California business owners when it comes to business acquisitions and salesbusiness valuations, and machinery & equipment valuations.
+Andrew Rogerson helps business owners plan and execute the sale or purchase of a business in California and consults with them on how to strengthen their ventures, thereby increasing their value.
+Andrew, part of the deal team at Rogerson Business Services, offers business brokerage services, delivering exceptional value to California business owners in the areas of business acquisitions and salesbusiness valuations, and Machinery & Equipment valuations.

 Andre Rogerson from Rogerson Business Services